im-kaiross/NeoJav/README.md

-jdk17 but i looked around, hopefully trying to optimize old code. this isnt really anything serious, this is just a side project. i dont really know how to code but i'll look around and get help from codex or cursor
+jdk17 but i looked around, hopefully trying to optimize old code. this isnt really anything serious, this is just a side project. i dont really know how to code but i'll look around and get help from codex or cursor. theres probably a shit ton of errors but this is just a test and i'll probaly abandon it